MedhaRudra/REST-vs-gRPC/README.md

 # Experimental Comparison of REST and gRPC APIs

 ## Overview
-Thi sproject demonstrates the programmatic and performance differences between REST and gRPC API's.
+This project demonstrates the programmatic and performance differences between REST and gRPC API's.
 We develop a REST and a gRPC API then compare the performance for latency / bandwidth.

 ## Experiment
 We use the client to accept a command-line argument indicating the endpoint to be tested and the number of iterations to test.
 For example,